This feature is currently in beta (early access) for Canadian clinics.

 Jane Payroll can help you manage both using time off policies.

-You’ll set up time off policies as part of onboarding to Jane Payroll.
-After you complete the onboarding checklist, and before you run your first payroll, you’ll see a Time Off section under Billing > Payroll > Account.
+Once you’ve completed the onboarding checklist, and before you run your first payroll, you’ll find a Time Off section under Billing > Payroll > Account > Time Off.
 This is where you’ll create the policy that fits how your clinic manages vacation.

 There are a few different ways to manage vacation in Jane, depending on what matters most to your clinic.
-The sections below will help you choose the option that works best and show you how to set it up correctly.
+The sections below will help you choose the right option and walk you through how to set it up.

 Choose how your clinic manages vacation